Dr. Annette Gensale, Counselling Psychologist, HCPC/BPS

 Relationship and Couples Counselling...

-Relationships bring together different people with unique emotional worlds.
+Relationships bring together different people with unique emotional worlds

-As with all counselling, people come to Couples Counselling for many different reasons.
+As with all counselling, people come to Relationship Counselling for many different reasons.
 You do not have to have serious problems in your relationship, you may simply want to explore an aspect of your relationship in order to keep your relationship healthy.
 It may even be that one of you has suffered an individual trauma but you feel it best to deal with this as a couple.
-It is healthy to be proactive and to seek couples counselling before any crisis.
+It is healthy to be proactive and to seek relationship counselling before any crisis.
 Please do not feel that it will be assumed that your relationship is in any serious trouble just because you have sought support as a couple.

 Sometimes couples do come to counselling in the middle of a crisis, perhaps because a sudden event has caused trauma or distress within the relationship.
-Often one or other of them may feel hopeless at the possibility of mending and nurturing their relationship.
+Often, one or other of them may feel hopeless at the possibility of mending and nurturing their relationship.
 Unlike in individual therapy, there are two people who may feel very differently about their relationship, and about counselling, as they walk in the door to see me.
 One may feel brought along by the other and the other may feel offended or anxious about the unwillingness of the other.
 The relationship may have experienced a change which feels frightening or threatening.
 It may be that something has caused a fracture in the relationship and trust has been damaged.
 The couple may be distressed as a result of an argument, or an affair or betrayal, or just have fears regarding trust.
 Alternatively, couples may come to therapy after many years of having wondered whether they should try to get some help from someone outside of their relationship.
 Sometimes life’s pressures have harmed the relationship temporarily, or sometimes childhood wounds have been impacting the relationship and the couple feel that it is time to look at this.

 Some thoughts on how I work.

-For couples, there is a small glass table in the room between yourselves and myself.
+For couples, there is a small table in the room between yourselves and myself.
 There is nothing between you both, including myself as the counsellor.
 We are close but separate.
 The aim is for you to be the team and not to feel that I may take sides with either of you.
 You can face each other, or be alongside each other, or face me or face away as you express your thoughts and feelings to your partner.
 You may utilise the table - you may write to each other or draw.
 You will each have water to drink resting on the table.
 You might refer to something that you wish to place on the table and show each other.
 Wherever possible, the aim will be to explore, heal and nourish your relationship.

 Relationship counselling can help any two people in any relationship, to enrich that relationship, or to rebuild after conflict and to heal the stress in their connection

-Relationship issues, may be part of family issues, or you may be wanting to explore relationship difficulties as a parent, or with one or more members of your family, or indeed a friendship or work group.
+Relationship issues, may be part of family issues, or you may be wanting to explore communication difficulties as a parent, or with one or more members of your family, or indeed a friendship or work group.
 It may be that you, or a partner, or someone in your family has a particular difficulty which is affecting your relationship, or any relationship within a family structure.
 Our relationships are the most important aspect of our lives.
 I will be happy to support you to find the best way forward.

 An important part of my work is also in working with those struggling with the pain of ending their relationship as it has been, and finding a new way forward.
 Where there has been pain, there needs to be healing.
 It is so important to part from each other respectfully.
 Every person deserves to feel this respect, even though the couple will be experiencing extraordinarily difficult and distressing emotions.

 Mediation can often necessarily focus on possessions and rights connected with these.
 Sometimes, in retrospect it is clear to couples that if they had parted well, they would have moved forward with confidence and also kindness.
 Sometimes mediation ends up focusing on what is really best worked through in relationship counselling.
 Many couples benefit from talking through their feelings at this point in their relationship, and either find that they no longer need mediation, or are more prepared to work well within mediation should they seek this.
-This can be all the more important where children are involved, and it can be vital where there has been feelings of betrayal on either or both sides, or there has been misunderstandings in the long-term.
-Please do not feel afraid of these conversations, they can be invaluable when undertaken with the support of counselling.
+This can be all the more important where children are involved, and it can be vital where there have been feelings of betrayal on either or both sides, or there has been misunderstandings in the long-term.
+Such conversations, can be invaluable when undertaken with the support of counselling.
 Going through the important process of parting respectfully, does not rule out staying together, but rather starts with the focus that the couple are struggling with the painful process of a decision to part, or a belief that they should part.
 Please do call to discuss.

 Training, qualifications & experience